-Da Bears Brothers launched before the 2015 season with a simple goal: give Chicago Bears fans a place online to hang out immediately after every game to discuss their Bears.
+Da Bears Brothers podcast launched before the 2015 season with a simple goal: give Chicago Bears fans an online community to hang out immediately after every game to discuss their Bears.

 Thus, as soon as every Bears game ends, another episode of Da Bears Brothers begins.

 The show connects with audience members all over the globe and has a growing legion of die-hards who show up after each and every game.

 Over the years, the podcast has evolved from a once-per-week show to one that delivers multiple episodes per game week with full in-depth game previews.
 Additionally, the team has grown into a staff comprised of both podcast hosts and writers, which has made Da Bears Brothers the place to get top-notch content created by fans.

 About the hosts

 Da Bears Brothers podcast was founded by Will DeWitt, with Brandon Hazlett signing on soon thereafter to be the co-host.
 After the first season, Nicholas Moreno joined the crew to become the third host of the show, which completed the cast.

 Will is a 2017 Indiana University graduate who majored in sports journalism with a minor in sports marketing and management.
 He grew up going to games at Soldier Field and to countless training camp practices in nearby Bourbonnais, which fueled his passion towards founding Da Bears Brothers.